pscally1005/pscally1005.github.io/_posts/ground-meat/2024-01-09-bbq-meatloaf.markdown

 - protein powder
 - breadcrumbs
 - oat flour
 Description: Every Sunday night my mom would prepare a meatloaf, and it was my job to put it in the oven Monday night for dinner so it would be ready when she got back from work.
 Meatloaf is a comfort food for me, and I tried to make it a bit healthier by cutting back the sugar (no sugar filled ketchup or BBQ sauce).
-I like to use my homemade BBQ sauce recipe, which is linked below<br><p><a href="bbq-sauce">Unsweetened BBQ Sauce</a></p>
+I like to use my <a href="bbq-sauce">Unsweetened BBQ Sauce</a> in my meatloaf here, but feel free to use any other sugar free BBQ sauce
 Instructions:
 - Preheat your oven to 350F, and line 2 cookie sheets with parchment paper<br><br>